OPLSPotentialBuilder

 Returns:

-Whether or not bond terms are included in the potential set.
+Whether bond terms are included in the potential set.

 Return type: